 Liver inflammation, or hepatitis, is a common symptom of a large number of liver diseases .
 Mild or more severe hepatitis is one of the most common liver diseases.
-Strong hepatitis restricts the functioning of the liver and accumulation of bile dyes in the blood leads to jaundice.
+Strong hepatitis restricts the functioning of the liver and the accumulation of bile dyes in the blood leads to jaundice.
 But even mild chronic hepatitis caused by drugs or alcoholism makes the liver consistently harm and leads to liver cirrhosis .
 Hepatitis is also a risk factor for liver cancer .

 Potential of adaptogen against hepatitis

 Adaptogens have direct antiviral and even antibacterial effects , but these are not enough to cure an extensive internal infection such as jaundice.
 The cytoprotective effect of adaptogens, however, greatly reduces the damage done by the hepatitis virus in our body.
-It's a similar situation to influenza - they do not have herbs or drugs for immediate cure, but they can greatly alleviate the annoying nature of the disease and speed up the return to health.
+It's a similar situation to influenza - they do not have herbs or drugs for immediate cure, but they can significantly alleviate the annoying nature of the disease and speed up the return to health.

 Specific hepatic protective effects ( hepatoprotective effects ) have multiple natural adaptogenic effects .
 Their protective effect is due, in part, to increasing the ability of the liver to withstand chemical and biological stress (for example, oxidative stress), partly by the action of inflammation of the liver and partly by improving the regeneration of the liver.